-The answer to the question what really matters for sustainable growth and successful economic development has evolved over time, reflecting a number of factors.
-The IMF used to be faulted for placing what appeared to be undue emphasis on macroeconomic stability but it was not so long ago that inflation was a plague in much of the developing world.
-In country after country it was associated with high real interest rates, capital flight, unusually low levels of foreign direct investment, the erosion of living standards for broad segments of the population, and political instability.2
+The answer to the question of what really matters for sustainable growth and successful economic development has evolved over time, reflecting a number of factors.
+The International Monetary Fund (IMF) used to be faulted for placing what appeared to be undue emphasis on macroeconomic stability but it was not so long ago that inflation was a plague in much of the developing world.
+In country after country, it was associated with high real interest rates, capital flight, unusually low levels of foreign direct investment (FDI), erosion of living standards for broad segments of the population, and political instability.

 Since there was solid empirical evidence that it was very difficult (if not impossible) to have sustained economic growth against the background of high and variable rates of inflation, the IMF was no doubt right in being slightly inflation-obsessed.
-However, as the global fight against inflation began to bear fruits the focus shifted elsewhere and by the 1990s other factors-property rights, institutions, investment in human capital, the adoption of the latest technologies as a means to boost productivity-had moved center stage.
+However, as the global fight against inflation began to bear fruits, the focus shifted elsewhere and by the 1990s, other factors - property rights, institutions, investment in human capital, adoption of the latest technologies as a means to boost productivity - had moved to center stage.
 Of course, what mattered most was also a function of the local context and the circumstances surrounding the country in question.
 Improving the property rights framework was no doubt important everywhere, but it was relatively more important in Venezuela than it was in Sweden, a country with a long tradition of rule of law and solid institutional underpinnings.
 Transparency in the management of public resources was, likewise, universally important, but relatively more so in countries with widespread corruption and graft.

 One factor that has remained crucially important across time and regardless of the stage of development of the country is the budget.
-How governments manage (or, often, mismanage) public resources is probably one of a handful of things that governments need to get right if they are going to launch the country into a process of self-sustained economic growth.
-In a sense, the budget and the revenue and expenditure policies that underpin it, is a bit like an economy's central nervous system-it is the primary organizing mechanism, it provides the signals that coordinate the functions of other organs in the body.
+How governments manage (or, often, mismanage) public resources is probably one of the handful of things that governments need to get right if they are going to launch the country into a process of self-sustained economic growth.
+In a sense, the budget and the revenue and expenditure policies that underpin it, is like an economy's central nervous system - the primary organizing mechanism providing the signals that coordinate the functions of other organs in the body.
 Economic efficiency is fundamentally a function of the soundness of resource allocation and the budget is an economy's most important mechanism of allocation and distribution.
-It is the place where government priorities are ultimately reflected, it is the crossroads where political compromises get made, it is the instrument that is used to implement and support a broad range of other policies which have a direct bearing on the operation of the economy.
-Well-formulated and implemented, the budget can become an important promoter of economic stability and growth, providing important had described Turkey's chronic high inflation as being "a plague."
+It is the place where government priorities are ultimately reflected, the crossroads where political compromises are made, the instrument that is used to implement and support a broad range of other policies which have a direct bearing on the operation of the economy.
+If well-formulated and implemented, the budget can become an important promoter of economic stability and growth, providing important signals to economic agents about government priorities and allowing governments to better leverage the development process.
+If poorly designed and executed, the budget may become a dangerous source of financial and institutional instability.